wp-plugins/genesis-single-post-navigation/readme.txt

 In the css file a Media Query setting was added to avoid the display of these browse links on screens/ viewports with a width smaller than 1100px.
 You can edit this via CSS, see FAQ.

-Please note: The plugin requires the [Genesis Theme Framework](http://deckerweb.de/go/genesis/) (aff link)
+Please note: The plugin requires the Genesis Theme Framework.

 = Localization =
 * English (default) - always included